paolonappi/pn-maven-exercise-001/README.md

 11. Launch the application, verify avaibility of the depedencies at runtime, the JAR should include the dependecy or you have to pass it using the Java classpath

+12. Turn the project in an archetype, creating another project using the archetype